canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 Overall, the particular OSS licence is unlikely to strongly impact a decision on whether or not to use OSS.
 As previously noted, few licence obligations engage upon the mere use of OSS.
 Most importantly, reciprocal licensing obligations do not apply.
 Only three features of OSS licences tend to strongly differ from closed-source licences in this context and merit special consideration: (1) the lack of a warranty; (2) the disclaimer of liability and lack of indemnification; and (3) the lack of choice of law and choice of forum clauses.

-For more details on legal risk management and other legal issues, see: [Legal Annex](Annex_Legal.md)
+For more details on legal risk management and other legal issues, see: [Annex A - Legal Issues](Annex_Legal.md)

 #### Interoperability and Licence Alignment